BMW 5 Series hybrid - MPG, running costs & CO2

 BMW 530e MPG & CO2

-While the conventionally powered BMW 530i with a 2.0-litre petrol engine returns up to 38.2mpg, the addition of an electric motor and battery pack sees the 530e claim between 157 and 202mpg according to official WLTP figures.
+While the conventionally powered BMW 530i with a 2.0-litre petrol engine returns up to 38.2mpg, the addition of an electric motor and battery pack sees the 530e claim between 156 and 201mpg according to official WLTP figures.
 Like most plug-in hybrids, whether you can obtain a similar figure will depend on how you drive the car, and how often you recharge the batteries.

-After the first year's CO2-based road tax (generally included in the on-the-road price), the BMW 5 Series hybrid will cost £140 a year to tax.
-However, a list price of more than £40,000 means it’s liable for an additional surcharge of £325 a year in years two to six.
+After the first year's CO2-based road tax (generally included in the on-the-road price), the BMW 5 Series hybrid will cost the discounted VED rate each year to tax.
+However, a list price of more than £40,000 means it’s liable for the additional surcharge in years two to six.

 BMW 545e xDrive MPG & CO2